Macrometacorp/docs/docs/akamai/manage-integrations.md

 - **Resource Tier ID -** Specify the Akamai tier used for your integration.  **Dynamic Computer** should be **200** and **Basic Compute** should be **100**.

+**Host Name** and **Group ID** are considered Properties.
+Refer to [Key concepts and terms](https://techdocs.akamai.com/property-mgr/docs/key-concepts-terms) in the Akamai documentation for more information.